 There are few ways to bind an event we should focus on:

-The last 2 are not possible to be retrieved without some workounds because they are handled internally by the browser and they don’t leave any trace in the DOM.
+The last 2 are not possible to be retrieved without some workarounds because they are handled internally by the browser and they don’t leave any trace in the DOM.

 I’ve developed a plain JS class while I was facing this problem when working on my own project salmonJS, a web spider which is using PhantomJS and Node.js.
 So I came with this solution which seems to be the most appropriate one to run on PhantomJS (and I believe it works fine with CasperJS as well).

-My personal approach was overriding the default behaviour at the beginning of the page load, so nothing else can try to bind an event before initialise the “interceptor”.
+My personal approach was overriding the default behaviour at the beginning of the page load, so nothing else can try to bind an event before initialising the “interceptor”.

-There is nothing that needs to be configured to make it working, just include it in your page before EVERYTHING else.
+There is nothing that needs to be configured to make it work, just include it in your page before EVERYTHING else.

 You can collect at any time the events just calling: